Stochastic Prediction Equilibrium for Dynamic Traffic Assignment: Introduction

 \Textcite{CW2016} presented an asymptotic analysis of a day-to-day learning dynamic for static stochastic and deterministic user equilibria.

-\paragraph*{Dynamic Models.} Dynamic equilibrium flows have been studied extensively in the transportation science community, see~\textcite{HFYGeneralizedVickreyModel} and~\textcite{Friesz19} for a survey.
-Starting with the work of~\textcite{KochSkutellaDEandPoA}, the mathematics and computer science community focused (mostly) on the Vickrey queueing model and investigated several research questions for different behavioral models covering equilibrium existence (cf.~\textcite{CCLDynEquil,DynamicFlowswithAdaptiveRouteChoice,GH24}), the computational complexity of equilibrium computation (cf.~\textcite{KaiserThinFlowComputation,FiniteTimeCombinatorialAlgorithmForIDE}) and the price of anarchy (cf.~\textcite{CorreaCO22,PriceOfAnarchyForIDE}).
+\paragraph*{Dynamic Models} \revMinor{As opposed to static models, our model considers within-day dynamics over continuous time.} Dynamic equilibrium flows have been studied extensively in the transportation science community, see~\cite{HFYGeneralizedVickreyModel} and~\cite{Friesz19} for a survey.
+Starting with the work of~\textcite{KochSkutellaDEandPoA}, the mathematics and computer science community focused (mostly) on \revMinor{Vickrey's queuing} model and investigated several research questions for different behavioral models covering equilibrium existence (cf.~\citealt{CCLDynEquil,DynamicFlowswithAdaptiveRouteChoice,GH24}), the computational complexity of equilibrium computation (cf.~\citealt{KaiserThinFlowComputation,FiniteTimeCombinatorialAlgorithmForIDE}) and the price of anarchy (cf.~\citealt{CorreaCO22,PriceOfAnarchyForIDE}).

-\textcite{Han2003} introduced a variant of the SUE that incorporates time-dependent flows and travel times to model within-day dynamics.
-They use as underlying physical model the Vickrey model together with a logit-based route assignment model, and present a solution method to compute these equilibria. \Textcite{PazGuala2024} formulated an \emph{arc-based} dynamic stochastic user equilibrium inspired by \cite{Baillon2006} with a logit-based adaptive route-choice model, and compared this approach with the one in \cite{Han2003}.
+\Textcite{Han2003} introduced a variant of the SUE that incorporates time-dependent flows and travel times.
+They use as underlying physical model \revMinor{Vickrey's queuing} model together with a logit-based route assignment model, and present a solution method to compute these equilibria.
+This model relies on path-based inflows implying that agents cannot adapt their route mid-journey. \Textcite{PazGuala2024} formulated an \emph{arc-based} dynamic stochastic user equilibrium inspired by \cite{Baillon2006} with a logit-based adaptive route-choice model, and compared this approach with the one in \cite{Han2003}.